Why we created Sherlock

 Two doors unlocked, with just one tap

-If, like the vast majority of city dwellers, you live in an apartment or a walk-up, you’ll have two doors to negotiate before entering your home.
-Thank goodness then, that Sherlock is smart enough to be able to unlock both the building’s door and your apartment door for you, without you needing to change your locks, or anybody else’s.
+If, like the vast majority of city dwellers, you live in an apartment or a walk-up, you’ll have two doors to unlock before entering your home.
+Sherlock is able unlock both the building’s door and your apartment door for you, without the need to change your locks, or anybody else’s.

 Because a bunch of keys is a bunch of hassle

 The average household has nine sets of keys.
 Do you know where all of yours are right now?
 Sherlock will.
-It lets you quickly send secure, virtual keys to people you trust to use once, or give a permanent virtual key to friends and family.
-You’ll know when they’re used, you can revoke them at any time, and they can’t be lost or stolen.
+It lets you quickly allow trusted people access to your home via the app, access that you can revoke them at any time, and they can’t be lost or stolen or copied.